GimmeKitties711/challenge_10-user_informed_logo_generator/README.md

 - [Questions](#questions)

 ## Installation
-Once you clone the repository onto your own computer, open the `package.json` file in the Integrated Terminal, as shown below:
+Once you clone the repository onto your own computer, right click the `package.json` file to open it in the Integrated Terminal, as shown below:

 ![Open package.json in Integrated Terminal](Images/open_package_json_in_integrated_terminal.png)

-and then type and enter the command `npm install`:
+Then, type and enter the command `npm install`:

 ![Install packages](Images/package_json_and_npm_install.png)